CunMayday/UseCase/README.md

 - **Editor Panel** - Authenticated interface for adding, editing, and deleting use cases
 - **Image Management** - Firebase Storage integration for setup and usage screenshots
 - **Responsive Design** - Optimized for desktop, tablet, and mobile viewing
-- **Purdue Branding** - Official Purdue University Global colors and styling
+- **Purdue Branding** - Official Purdue University colors and styling

 ## For End Users